Australian hospitality awards explained: the 2026 rates without the headache

-Casual loading, weekend penalties, public holidays, split shifts and overtime all stack on one shift.
-Here's how the Hospitality Award really works, and why spreadsheets keep getting it wrong.
+Casual loading, weekend penalties, public holidays, split shifts and overtime all land on one shift.
+Here's how the Hospitality Award (MA000009) works after the 1 July 2026 increase, what a casual hour actually costs, and why spreadsheets keep getting it wrong.

 Heads up: Shiftly builds calculation tools based on Australian Modern Awards to help you estimate what a shift costs.
 We're not a payroll provider, accountant or legal adviser, and businesses are responsible for verifying their own rates.
 Always check with Fair Work or your accountant.